Actor Timothy Busfield turns himself in following child sex abuse allegations in New Mexico

 Gilbert indicated through a publicist that she won't speak publicly at the request of attorneys for Busfield while the legal process unfolds.

-"Her focus is on supporting and caring for their very large family," publicist Ame Van Iden said in a statement.
+"Her focus is on supporting and caring for their very large family," publicist Ame Van Iden said in a statement provided to CBS News.
 "Melissa stands with and supports her husband and will address the public at an appropriate time."

 The investigation began in November 2024, when the investigator responded to a call from a doctor at the University of New Mexico Hospital in Albuquerque.
 The boys' parents had gone there at the recommendation of a law firm, the complaint said.